• Skip to primary navigation

 Instructions

-• In a large bowl, whisk to combine the flour, baking powder, cardamom, ginger and salt.
-Add the grated butter to the dry ingredients.
-Combine with your fingertips, two forks, or a pastry cutter until you have pea sized crumbs.
+• In a large mixing bowl, whisk to combine the flour, brown sugar, granulated sugar, lemon zest, baking powder, cardamom, ginger, and salt.
+Add the butter to the flour mixture.
+Toss the butter a few times to coat it with the dry ingredients.

 Notes

 Storage: Scones are best enjoyed the day they are made.
-Store these strawberry white chocolate in an airtight container at room temperature for 1-2 days or the refrigerator for up to 3 days.
-Freeze the strawberry cream scones for up to 2 months.
-Defrost in the refrigerator or at room temperature.
+Store leftovers in an airtight container at room temperature for 1-2 days or the refrigerator for up to 4 days.
+Microwave them for a few seconds before serving.
+Freeze leftover scones for up to 2 months.

 Keep Your Ingredients Cold: Cold ingredients help keep the butter from melting before it hits the oven.
-It also makes scones nice and flaky.
-Unlike most recipes which call for room temperature ingredients, you’ll want to make sure to use cold eggs, cold cream, and definitely cold butter.
+Use a cold egg yolk, cold cream, and definitely cold butter.

-Chill the Scones Before Baking: Mixing, shaping the dough will cause it to warm up a bit.
-After shaping and cutting the scones, pop them on a baking sheet and chill for at least 15 minutes before baking.
+Chill Before Baking: Mixing, shaping the dough will cause it to warm up a bit.
+After shaping and cutting the scones, pop them on a baking sheet and chill in the fridge.

 Nutrition